jegnux/blog/content/posts/scroll-to-top-feature-in-rxswift.md

 }
 ```
 - On **line 3** we use the `keyWindow: Observable<UIWindow?>` defined earlier.
 - On **lines 6 to 10** we use the `.methodInvoked()` operator to intercept the invocation and `map` over it to get the point location of the touch event.
-Absolutely, it would be safe to force unwrap with `return arg.first as!
-CGPoint` because we *know* the exact method signature, but I still prefer to keep the optional and unwrap it with [`.unwrap()`](https://github.com/RxSwiftCommunity/RxSwiftExt#unwrap) operator of `RxSwiftExt`.
+In practice, it would be safe to force unwrap with `return arg.first as!
+CGPoint` because we *know* the exact method signature, but I still prefer to keep the optional and unwrap it with [`.unwrap()`](https://github.com/RxSwiftCommunity/RxSwiftExt#unwrap) operator of **RxSwiftExt**.
 - On **line 14** you can notice that I add an extra `20pt` to the `statusBarFrame`.
 It makes the tappable target a little bit higher.
 [M. Fitts](https://lawsofux.com/fittss-law.html) approves it :+1:.
 - On **line 17**, we use the `.debounce()` operator with a delay of `0` and an async instance of the `MainScheduler`.
 It's important because `UIView.point(inside:with:)` will be called many times during the same run loop, so we need to filter repetitive events.
 You can see this as similar to an other UIKit pattern like `setNeedsDisplay()` / `displayIfNeeded()`

-Congratulations, you're done with the first step :relieved:
+:muscle: Congratulations, you're done with the first step

 ### 2. Detect status bar tap on a visible ViewController

-As you will likely use this feature on a `UIScrollView` included in a specific `UIViewController`, you better make sure that this `UIViewController` is actually visible before reacting to this event.
+As you will likely use this feature on a `UIScrollView` included in a specific `UIViewController`, you better make sure that this `UIViewController` is actually **visible** before reacting to this event.

-Otherwise, imagine you have several `UIViewController` in a `UITabBarController` implementing this gesture.
-If you don't bound the event to each `UIViewController`'s visibility, a tap on the status bar will scroll to top all `UIScollView` of each view controllers.
+Otherwise, imagine you have several `UIViewController` implementing this gesture in a `UITabBarController`.
+If you don't emit the event only for the visible `UIViewController`, a tap on the status bar will scroll to top all `UIScrollView` of all view controllers.
 We obviously don't want this.

 ```swift
 extension Reactive where Base: UIViewController {